-Don’t light weights, high reps, and special toning exercises make people toned, sculpted, defined, slim and feminine?
+As in… don’t light weights, high reps, and special toning exercises make people toned, sculpted, defined, slim, and feminine?

 No, they don’t.

-In fact, the types of silly “toning workouts” that most women do which involve lifting (often laughably) light weights (e.g. 3lb pink dumbbells or something equally not-remotely-challenging) for high reps (15, 20, 30, infinity… who knows) on magical “toning exercises” will neither build muscle nor burn fat… therefore serving no beneficial purpose whatsoever to the goal of getting toned.
+In fact, the silly “toning workouts” many women do – which involve doing magical “toning exercises” with not-even-remotely-challenging weights (e.g. 2lb pink dumbbells) for a seemingly infinite number of reps that may sometimes make you “feel” like you’re doing something productive – will neither build muscle nor directly burn fat… therefore serving no real beneficial purpose to the goal of getting toned.

-And so the perpetuation of these myths about “toning” and unwarranted fears about getting “too bulky” continue indefinitely, which then prevents more and more women from doing what they actually need to be doing to build the toned body they want.
+And so, in the end, these silly myths about “toning” and unwarranted fears about getting “too bulky” prevent women from doing what they actually need to be doing to build the body they want.
 (More about what that is in a minute.)

 Doesn’t Certain Weight Training Make You Bulky?

-Don’t heavy weights, low reps, free weights and compound exercises make people bulky and manly looking?
+As in… don’t heavy weights, low reps, free weights, and compound exercises make people bulky and manly looking?

 No, they don’t.

-Well, I have some good news.
-As long as you don’t use the same drugs/steroids those women did, you have nothing to worry about it.
-Hell, many men can’t get that big and bulky naturally (and we’re often trying as hard as we can to do it).
+As long as you don’t use the same drugs those women did, you’re not going to look anything like that.
+Hell, many men can’t get those results naturally (despite trying as hard as possible to make it happen).